badlydrawnrob/elm-playground/programming-elm/README.md

 ## To-Dos (chapter 6)

 > Reformatting a program is quite helpful.
 It shows how to simplify down a program by creating helper functions, union types rather than `bool` fields, and narrowing types.
 Storify it!
 Simple examples!
+>
+> However, some of the sections are hard to explain and I'm not sure the writer does a great job in parts.
+>
+> Remember: the simplest thing possible.
+Splitting out some of the `type_ "radio"` buttons into reusable functions (in my mind) made it **harder** to understand the code rather than easier. `List.map` would be easier to use with `(Set String)` too.
+There's more improvements to be made there.
+>
+> If you have a simple form then some of these refactors are not necessary.

 1. **`Set` -vs- a `List String`**
     - Set's API removes need for add/remove/check-already-added functions that would need to be created.